COVID-19 Travel and Visa Updates

 - Australian citizens and residents are currently banned from international travel with limited exceptions

-- All travellers arriving in Australia, including Australian citizens, face a mandatory 14-day quarantine at their point of entry into Australia
+- All arrivals into Australia currently face a mandatory 14-day quarantine at their point of entry

 Travel & Visa Updates